auditdata/FFA320-Saitek-Logitech-X52-Pro/README.md

 5. Load X-plane and choose the FF A320.

 6. Confirm the MFD now shows
-FF A320 Minimal
+"FF A320 Minimal
 Success Now try
-other profiles
+other profiles"

 7. If the MFD shows as above it is now time to remove the a320.xml file and replace it with a320full.xml and rename it a320.xml.
 Reload X-plane and the FFA320